prebhdevsingh/kaf-familycamp/content/faqs.md

       provided when you arrive at the venue in the welcome talk. "
   - question: What clothes should I bring?
     answer: We encourage you to bring wheather appropriate clothing and footwear.
-      Please also note there will may be opportunities to have family portraits taken, so you may wish to bring some special clothes for this.
+      Please also note there will be opportunities to have family portraits taken, so you may wish to bring some special clothes for this.
   - question: "Can I have someone visit me at Khalsa Family Retreat? "
     answer: Unauthorised visitors will not be allowed on the KFR site.
 If you